Digging into ROS on the DeepRacer

 ROS Kinetic is the long term support (LTS) version of ROS that works with Ubuntu Xenial 16.04.
 Its support ends in April 2021, so I hope that Amazon is planning on releasing an update!

 Setting up the DeepRacer

 The first thing you’ll do when setting up your DeepRacer is to connect it to your computer so you can set up its wifi.
-You should begin by following the setup instructions.
+Begin by following the setup instructions.

-After the wifi network has been set up, you can reconnect to the DeepRacer via your browser.
-Just type in the IP address of your deep racer into your browser and you’ll be presented with the vehicle control and settings.
+After you’ve set up the wifi network, you can reconnect to the DeepRacer via your browser.
+Type in the IP address of your DeepRacer into your browser, and you’ll see the vehicle control and settings.

 To interface with ROS instead of using the web console, you’ll need to enable SSH.
-Inside the DeepRacer console, click on settings then SSH.
+Inside the DeepRacer console, click on settings->SSH.

 Go ahead and click “enable” and set up your SSH password.

 After you’ve enabled SSH, you can now log into your DeepRacer from the terminal.